 Community benefits are clinical or non-clinical programs or activities providing treatment and/or promoting health and healing that are responsive to identified community needs, not provided for marketing purposes.
 Community benefits meet at least one of the following criteria:

-Increased community benefit reporting is on the horizon.
-The Kansas Hospital Association has created the Community Benefit resources below to help Kansas hospitals in our efforts to get in front of the curve on community benefit reporting.
+The Kansas Hospital Association has created the Community Benefit resources below to help Kansas hospitals on community benefit reporting.
 These documents can be downloaded and customized for your individual hospital.
 If you would like more information about our statewide community benefit efforts or have questions about the CBISA web-based reporting tool, please contact Audrey Dunkel at (785) 233-7436.